t-hullis/milestone-project-heritage-housing-issues/README.md

 * **Business Requirement 1:** Data Visualization and Correlation study
 	* As a client, I will inspect the data related to the houses, so i can discover how the sales prices are linked to the different attributes
-	* As a client, I will conduct a correlation study (Pearson and Spearman) to understand better how the attributes are correlated to the house sale price.
+	* As a client, I will conduct a Pearson and Spearmans correlation study to understand how the attributes are correlated to the house sale price.
 	* As a client, I will plot the main variables against sale price to visualize insights.

 * **Business Requirement 2:** Regression and Data Analysis